mayurd8862/FineTuning-SmolLM2_135M-model-for-medical-dataset/README.md

-# 🐣🌱 FineTuning SmolLM2-135M for medical dataset
+# 🐣🌱 FineTuning SmolLM2-135M for Dedical Dataset
 Fine-tuning a lightweight language model using **unsloth** to enhance its performance on medical instructions and knowledge-based tasks.

 ## 💼 Resources